VineetJain22/video-summary/README.md

 # video-summary
-No more spending hours watching long tutorials, meetings, or lectures.
 Get summary of YouTube videos almost instantly.
 Get the gist in minutes! 🚀